hexbatch/apple-core/core-docs/step-2-attributes/standard-attributes.md

 # System defined items

-names of system defined items do not have the user in front of it and have no dots.
+System defined items, they have the user of system.
-They do have aliases though.
-These aliases are in the meta names under the lang codes.

 There is an api to list the system items by type and role: for example list all the system attribute names, and those for identification